Contributing to USD

 Pull Request Guidelines

-• All development on USD should happen against the “dev” branch of the repository.
+• All development should happen against the “dev” branch of the repository.
 Please make sure the base branch of your pull request is set to the “dev” branch when filing your pull request.

 • Please make sure that your pull requests are clean.
 Use the rebase and squash git facilities as needed to ensure that the pull request is as clean as possible.